A laser is a very thin, focused beam of light that heats the tissue it is directed at. Lasers can focus very accurately on tiny areas.

-For advanced cancers causing a blockage you may have a local or general anaesthetic.
+For advanced cancers causing a blockage you might have a local or general anaesthetic.
 The doctor then puts the tube into the body and close to the cancer.
 The laser burns away some of the tumour or all of it.
 This reduces the blockage or gets rid of it completely.
-The treatment is called laser ablation.
+This is called laser ablation.

 Laser therapy destroys the cancer cells in the liver by heating them to high temperatures.
 It is also called laser induced interstitial thermotherapy (LITT) or interstitial laser photocoagulation.

 You usually have a sedative that makes you feel drowsy.
 But you might have a general anaesthetic.

 Your doctor injects a local anaesthetic into the skin of your abdomen to numb it, if you have sedation for the test.
 After the anaesthetic has worked your doctor pushes a flexible optical fibre tube through the skin over the liver and into the centre of the tumour.

 Your doctor uses a CT scan or ultrasound scan to make sure the tip of the tube is in the right place.
 Then the laser heats the tumour and destroys it.